CitrusIce/ImportBookmarksToZotero/readme.md

 # Import Bookmarks to Zotero
-This is a script for automate importing webpages in netscape bookmarks to Zotero
+This is a script for automate importing webpages in netscape bookmarks to Zotero with snapshot

 ```
 usage: main.py [-h] [--bookmarks BOOKMARKS] [--errorlist ERRORLIST]